Equal Rights in Inheritance

 (b) assets which are jointly acquired during marriage shall be distributed equitably between the spouses upon dissolution of the marriage.
 (Article 22).

 Although Ghana’s Constitution prohibits discrimination based on several grounds, including gender, the same article provides an exception with regard to adoption, marriage, divorce, inheritance and “other matters of personal law” (stating that “[n]othing in this article shall prevent Parliament from enacting laws that are reasonably necessary to provide…for matters relating to adoption, marriage divorce, burial devolution of property on death or other matters of personal law”) (Article 17).
 Drafters should extend non-discrimination guarantees to all personal matters, including adoption, marriage, divorce, inheritance, where discrimination against women is often prevalent.

 It will require Parliamentary action to amend the law and address the gaps created by this ruling.
+Legislation to address the problem, including amendments to the Succession Act and passage of the Marriage Bill, remain pending.
 (See Dora Byamukama, Effectiveness of legislation enacted to address harmful practices against women in Uganda, including maltreatment of widows and female genital mutilation, 2009)

 - Legislation should require studies on inheritance and property laws and practices throughout the country to understand the nature and extent of discrimination against women and girls in inheritance and property rights.
 Legislation should establish and support monitoring mechanisms to evaluate implementation of these laws and women and girls’ inheritance and property claims.